Senate panel hears of Native women's deaths, disappearances

 He outlined a series of measures his agency has taken amid mounting concerns about missing women, starting with adding human trafficking courses for officers at the BIA-Indian Police Academy in Artesia, New Mexico.

-Addington's comments came amid pointed questions from lawmakers over his agencies' handling of investigations.
+Addington's comments came amid pointed questions from lawmakers over his agency's handling of investigations.

 "Where's the problem?
 Is it with the BIA?
 Is it with the FBI?
 Is it with tribal law enforcement?" asked Sen. Jon Tester, a Democrat from Montana.
 "Something is not happening that needs to be happening."